 This is the Armed Services Vocational Aptitude Battery.
-Juniors may take this test during the first semester.
-While these test scores are used to determine eligibility for the U.S. Armed Services, the main function of this test is career exploration.
-This test is not required. (www.military.com/ASVAB) Scores can also be used to qualify for "Ready Graduate" status.
+Juniors take this test during the fall semester.
+While these test scores are used to determine eligibility for the U.S. Armed Services, the main function of this test is career exploration.. (www.military.com/) Scores can also be used to qualify for "Ready Graduate" status.